kracgan/LocalRepo/README.md

-# this ia a Local Repo
+# this is a Local Repo